NCAR/comp-pipeline/README.md

 ## Run unit tests

+If you specified a valid [mgunit] location in your installation configuration, you can run the unit tests.
 To run the unit tests:

     make unit

-This requires an [mgunit] installation.
-The Makefile will look for mgunit in your `software` directory, but any location can be specified:

-    make unit MGUNIT_DIR=$HOME/projects/mgunit/src

 ## Generate API documentation

-To generate the API documentation:
+If you specified a valid [IDLdoc] location in your installation configuration, you can generate the API documentation.
+To generate the API documentation from the build directory, simply do:

     make doc

-This requires an [IDLdoc] and [mglib] installation.
-The Makefile will look for IDLdoc in your `projects` directory and mglib in your `software` directory, but any location can be specified:

-    make doc IDLDOC_DIR=$HOME/software/idldoc/src MGUNIT_DIR=$HOME/projects/mglib/src